nikbearbrown/physics-plus-one-thermodynamics/chapters/03-heat-transfer.md

 # Chapter 3 — Heat Transfer

-**TL;DR.** Heat flows from hot to cold by three mechanisms: conduction (molecular collisions passing energy through matter), convection (bulk fluid carrying heat with it), and radiation (electromagnetic waves carrying energy through space, including vacuum).
+Heat flows from hot to cold by three mechanisms: conduction (molecular collisions passing energy through matter), convection (bulk fluid carrying heat with it), and radiation (electromagnetic waves carrying energy through space, including vacuum).
 Each has a rate law.
 Fourier's law for conduction: $P = kA\,\Delta T/L$.
 Newton's law of cooling for convection: $P = hA\,\Delta T$.
 Stefan-Boltzmann for radiation: $P = \varepsilon\sigma A T^4$.
 Know these three and you can work out why your coffee cools, why fiberglass insulation works, and — remarkably — what temperature the surface of a star is, from its color, without going there.

 ---